 Alert: California’s “GDPR Lite” Will Affect Businesses Across Industries and Across the Country

-On first read, the CPA can be called a less stringent version of the European Union’s General Data Protection Regulation (GDPR), but its true impact will be shaped through regulation (and potential future amendments) and litigation.
-Businesses should know that the CPA requires the California Attorney General to solicit comments and adopt regulations on or before the January 1, 2020 effective date.
-This process will provide an important opportunity to weigh in on many important aspects of the CPA, and we are happy to assist businesses seeking to participate in the process to ensure that workable legal standards can be set.
+On first read, the CCPA can be called a less stringent version of the European Union’s General Data Protection Regulation (GDPR), but its true impact will be shaped through regulation (and potential future amendments) and litigation.
+Businesses should know that the CCPA requires the California Attorney General to solicit comments and adopt regulations on or before the January 1, 2020 effective date.
+This process will provide an important opportunity to weigh in on many important aspects of the CCPA, and we are happy to assist businesses seeking to participate in the process to ensure that workable legal standards can be set.

 - Annual gross revenues in excess of $25,000,000;